NebulousLabs/Sia-GPU-Miner/README.md

 A GPU miner designed for mining siacoins.
 This miner runs in a command prompt and prints your hashrate along side the number of blocks you've mined.

 ## How to Use
-1) Build the miner by running `make`.

-2) Make sure you have a recent version of Sia installed and running.
+1) Make sure you have a recent version of Sia installed and running.

-3) Run the miner by running `./gpu-miner`.
+2) Start the miner.
 It will mine blocks until killed with Ctrl-C.

 You can tweak the miner settings with three command-line arguments: `-s`, `-c`, and `-p`.
  `-s` controls the time between refreshing the hash rate, and `-c` controls the number of iterations performed between each refresh.